Coloured Studs On The Motorway

 Q: Are there any environmental concerns related to motorway studs?

 A: While traditional studs might have minimal environmental impact, the use of LED-lit studs presents opportunities for environmental benefits through energy efficiency and the use of solar power.
-However, responsible disposal and recycling of old studs are also essential aspects of environmental sustainability.
+Even so, responsible disposal and recycling of old studs are also essential aspects of environmental sustainability.

 Q: How are coloured studs installed?